inspec/inspec/docs-chef-io/content/inspec/resources/timezone.md

 This resource is distributed along with Chef InSpec itself.
 You can use it automatically.

-### Version

-This resource first became available in v1.0.0 of InSpec.

 ## Syntax

 A `timezone` resource fetches the timezone configurations of the system and compares the output with the test: